xd003/easyclone/README.md

 * Linux along with termux supported
 * Dynamic generation of rclone config before each operation so no need to create any config manually
 * Easy one word execution to invoke script
-* Uses stable & latest rclone to rotate service accounts so no need to use outdated or unstable mods

 # How to install / update
 * ```bash <(curl -L http://tiny.cc/easyclone)```